Nathan22Miles/aoc/lessons.md

 problems that involve adding/removing things from a ring can use a double linked list data structure with a map to find each node ... see 2020 day 22.
 If you use a linear array things get slow if you have a large number of items in your ring.

+If you need to calculate sums of many slices of an array first calc prefixSums for the array (2019 day 16)